 Merchants come from all points of the region, so there is no shortage of local idiosyncrasies or interpretations of the time according to the area.

 In the exchange of money for things, the one who wins is the most contemporary man who can seldom enjoy these decorative motifs, or savor such intense meals as before.

 And as the environment is not bad either, do not miss the cattle walking through spaces now reserved only for humans.
 The birds of the corral also make their triumphant strolls among the people.
-Over there the bagpipe and the drum sound, the regional dances with the same air of celebration of yesteryear, without typisms, the songs that were learned from the grandmothers and grandparents ...
-It is the music of the memory, of something that has left us but that always returns melodically.
+Over there the bagpipe and the drum sound, the regional dances with the same air of celebration of yesteryear, without typisms, the songs that were learned from the grandmothers and grandfathers ...
+It is the music of memory, of something that has left us but that always returns melodically.